Commercial HVAC Installation

 in Midland, TX

-GenMech HVAC installs commercial HVAC equipment across Midland, TX and West Texas.
-Rooftop units, split systems, VRF, central air, and full-building replacements.
-Manufacturer-spec sizing, electrical disconnects and whip, condensate routing, and documented commissioning on every project.
+We install commercial HVAC equipment across Midland, TX and West Texas.
+Rooftop units, split systems, VRF, central air, and full building replacements.
+Manufacturer spec sizing, electrical disconnects and whip, condensate routing, and documented commissioning on every project.
 Certified Trane, Rheem, Bryant, and Lennox installs since 2008.

 Commercial HVAC Installation Done to Spec

 A commercial HVAC install lasts 15 to 20 years if it’s done right and 5 to 8 years if it isn’t.
 The difference is sizing, electrical, refrigerant line set quality, condensate routing, and the commissioning that proves the system meets manufacturer spec under real load.
-GenMech HVAC handles every step: site assessment, ACCA Manual N load calc, equipment selection, full installation, and documented startup.
-Rooftop units, split systems, VRF, central air, and full-building replacements across West Texas.
+We handle every step: site assessment, ACCA Manual N load calc, equipment selection, full installation, and documented startup.
+Rooftop units, split systems, VRF, central air, and full building replacements across West Texas.

 Planning a new install or replacement?
 Call (432) 528-8905 for a site walkthrough and written scope.
 We’ll size the load, spec the equipment, and give you a real number with the install scope, electrical work, and commissioning all itemized.
 No verbal estimates that grow on the invoice.